beshu-tech/readonlyrest-docs/elasticsearch.md

 See below, the dedicated [JSON Web Tokens section](elasticsearch.md#json-web-token-jwt-auth).
 It's an authentication and authorization rule at the same time.

-[Impersonation](details/impersonation.md) is not supported by this rule by default.
+[Impersonation](details/impersonation.md) is not currently supported by this rule.

 #### `external_authentication`

 Used to delegate authentication to another server that supports HTTP Basic Auth.
 See below, the dedicated [External BASIC Auth section](elasticsearch.md#external-basic-auth)

-[Impersonation](details/impersonation.md) is not supported by this rule by default.
+[Impersonation](details/impersonation.md) support by this rule requires to add [an extra configuration](details/impersonation.md#defining-mocks-of-the-external-services-optional).

 For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)